MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ---
 title: Get Started Tutorial - A 3D UWP game in JavaScript
-description: A UWP game for the Windows Store, written in JavaScript with three.js
+description: A UWP game for the Microsoft Store, written in JavaScript with three.js
 author: abbycar
 ms.author: abigailc
 ms.date: 03/06/2017